leanprover-community/mathlib3/docs/WIPs/simp.md

 # Simp #

-The `simp` tactic works by using a prolog-like search to try and simplify the goal.
+The `simp` tactic works by applying "a conditional term rewriting system" (it says here), to try and simplify the goal.
 You can actually watch what it's doing (which to me looks like a whole bunch of random stuff until it stumbles upon the answer) by writing `set_option trace.simplify true` in your code.
 If you do this in the below

 ```lean
 namespace xena